MaayonThayaparan/To-Do-List--React-/README.md

 ## Description

-This is a simple react app that displays a to-do list where you can add, edit, and delete tasks.
+This is a simple React app that displays a to-do list where you can add, edit, and delete tasks.

 ## Getting Started